maxfrenzel/CompressionVAE/README.md

 ```
 embedder.visualize(z, labels=[int(label) for label in mnist.target])
 ```
+We could also passed the string labels `mnist.target` directly to `labels`, but in that case they would not necessarily be ordered from 0 to 9.
-Optionally we can pass the `categories` parameter, a list of strings associating names with the labels.
+Optionally, if we pass `labels` as a list of integers like above, we can also pass the `categories` parameter, a list of strings associating names with the labels.
 In the case of MNIST this is irrelevant since the label and class names are the same.
 By default the `visualize` simply displays the plot.
 By setting the `filename` parameter we can alternatively save the plot to a file.

 ### Generating data